karthik/rstudio2019/binder-notes.md

 ### ⚠ Caution

 *If your base Docker image does not include binder specific components, then you will not be able to launch Rstudio server (or even a Jupyter notebook).
+To prepare your Dockerfile for binder, read [this guide](https://mybinder.readthedocs.io/en/latest/tutorials/dockerfile.html#preparing-your-dockerfile).
 Binder will get through the setup but not launch an instance for you.
 My recommendation is to use the Rocker binder image as your base and then add other packages you need.*

 ## 🚀 Fastest and best recommendation for a compendium